-- o Learn more complete differential diagnosis of acute renal failure - o Learn more complete acid-base disturbances and management - Learn more complete electrolyte disturbances and management - Learn to write acute hemodialysis prescription without attending assistance - Learn to write continuous renal replacement therapy without attending assistance - o Refine central venous catheter placement and biopsy techniques - Learn to write modification of the chronic hemodialysis prescription for ESRD patients - o admitted to the hospital without attending assistance
+- Learn more complete differential diagnosis of acute renal failure - Learn more complete acid-base disturbances and management - Learn more complete electrolyte disturbances and management - Learn to write acute hemodialysis prescription without attending assistance - Learn to write continuous renal replacement therapy without attending assistance - o Refine central venous catheter placement and biopsy techniques - Learn to write modification of the chronic hemodialysis prescription for ESRD patients - o admitted to the hospital without attending assistance

-Initially, recommendations regarding basic nephrologic care can be made by the 1st fellow before discussing them with the attending, but they must be discussed with the attending soon after being made as the attending has the ultimate responsibility for all recommendations.
+Initially, recommendations regarding basic renal care can be made by the $1{\rm st}$ year fellow before discussing them with the attending, but they must be discussed with the attending soon after being made as the attending has the ultimate responsibility for all recommendations.
 Later, the fellow can make more in-depth recommendations, but again they must be discussed with the attending soon after being made as the attending has the ultimate responsibility for all recommendations.
 All emergent and urgent consults are immediately discussed with the attending.
 Other consultations are discussed with the attending during work rounds.

-Primary service: The Primary Service is the Renal Service patients.
-The fellow is responsible for evaluating, coordinating patient management with residents and interns and writing daily notes on all service patients.
+Primary service: The Primary Service is the Renal Service patients from Parkside dialysis unit.
+The fellow is responsible for evaluating, coordinating patient's management with residents and interns and writing daily notes on all service patients.
 The fellow rounds with an attending at a mutually acceptable time.
-The fellow on call writes the weekend notes for Saturday and Sunday.
+The fellow on call writes the weekend notes on Saturdays and Sundays.

 Admissions: All patients from Parkside Dialysis Unit (HD and CAPD patients) or from the renal clinic who require initiation of dialysis should be on the renal service.
-An admission notes must be written for all service patients and discussed with attending.
+An admission notes must be written for all service patients and discussed with the attending.
 If a patient from Parkside Dialysis Unit is admitted to critical care, renal service will follow the patient until recovery when the patient is transferred to renal service.
-If a patient from Parkside is admitted to any surgical service, renal service will follow as a consultation until the patient is discharged.
-All other dialysis patients from different dialysis units do not require admission to renal service.
-They are often admitted under general medicine or hospitalist service.
-Renal service will follow these patients as consultations, with adequate follow-up care.
+If a patient from Parkside is admitted to any surgical service, renal service will follow and provide consultation service until the patient is discharged.
+All other dialysis patients from different dialysis units do not require admission to renal service and they are often admitted under general medicine or hospitalist service.
+Renal service will follow these patients and consultation service, with adequate follow-up care

 Consultations: The fellow will receive request for consultations from the medical service, surgical service, critical care units or from the emergency room.
-All consultations must be seen and documented in writing in the chart as soon as possible and discussed with the attending.
+All consultations must be seen and documented as soon as possible and discussed with the attending.

 Acute Dialysis: Dialysis received while being an in-patient is termed acute dialysis.
 Some patients receiving acute dialysis have working vascular accesses.
-For those patients without an access due to infection, thrombosis, etc, femoral cannulations for hemodialysis is performed 2 times a week until an access can be placed.
+For those patients without an access due to infection, thrombosis, etc., femoral cannulations for hemodialysis is performed 2 times a week until an access can be placed.
 Fellows are responsible for performing femoral cannulations under supervision of an attending.
 The fellow will contact the transplant team and arrange for access placement at the appropriate time.

 Transfers: New ESRD patients who have been initiated on dialysis in the acute unit are referred for maintenance hemodialysis in an outpatient setting.
+The primary team must arrange for outpatient dialysis center before discharging the patient.
 The patient is ready for transfer when stable and has an access for dialysis (temporary catheter, graft or fistula).
-The fellow is responsible for coordinating the transfer process.
 The following documents from the chart are needed for a transfer: A copy of the face sheet (encounter form that includes the insurance information), medical summary (admitting notes), EKG, CXR report and pertinent laboratory work.
 A multidisciplinary meeting is arranged at a mutually acceptable time to review all inpatient dialysis patients.